wagtail/outreachy/2023/Naomi Ibe/README.md

-Hello I'm Naomi Ibe , from Lagos Nigeria.
+Hello I'm Naomi Ibe from Lagos,Nigeria.
 I'm a software engineer and a backend dev too(entry-level please) Its my first time being accepted as an outreachy applicant (not my first time applying tho).
 I love to read, listen to music,eat and I also love silence too.
 I started experimenting with Django last year and I'd like to work on the Wagtail project because it would give me a chance to hone my skills, while working on a real world project and still contributing to open source too
 I'm excited to be here!!😊